 Your Attitudes Affect Your Recovery

-Another aspect that CBT helps people control is “all or nothing” thinking.
+CBT helps people control “all or nothing” thinking.
 These attitudes can quickly and easily derail a person’s attempt at sobriety with devastating consequences.
 Black-and-white thinking, such as making a mistake and believing its consequences are irreversible, is common, especially among people recovering from substance abuse.
 Not only is this type of thinking ungrounded, but it can also be a leading cause of relapse.

 The Value of a Cognitive-Behavioral Therapy Program at Bayview Recovery

 Bayview Recovery’s treatment center, designed around maximizing the comfort of its clients, helps individuals focus on what matters most — their recovery.
-Call 855.478.3650 today to learn more about our rehab programs and to get back to the life you deserve.
+Contact us today to learn more about our rehab programs and to get back to the life you deserve.